Review: I took some nice photos of the Osaka cityscape in 2024 with the new film camera 'PENTAX 17' [62 sample photos]

 ◆Kodak UltraMax 400

-The photos from here on were taken with a PENTAX 17 equipped with
+The following photos were taken with a PENTAX 17 equipped with a

 First, I took a photo of the Osaka Metro route map that was posted inside the subway station.